CTS Webinar: Transportation and Climate Action

 About the Event

-Following the presentation, a panel of experts will discuss the implementation of targeted and strategic climate actions in rural and urban areas.
+Following the presentation, a panel of experts discussed the implementation of targeted and strategic climate actions in rural and urban areas.

-The webinar is being held in conjunction with a joint meeting of the CTS Transportation Planning and the Economy and the CTS Environment and Energy in Transportation research councils.
+The webinar was held in conjunction with a joint meeting of the CTS Transportation Planning and the Economy and the CTS Environment and Energy in Transportation research councils.

 Speakers and Panelists